Dav0M/mapost/README.md

 Please do not document required libraries. or libraries that are mentioned in the product requirements**

 * Library or service name: description of use
-* Mapbox: Used mapbox to make and integrate the post map display for our app.
+* Mapbox: Used Mapbox to make and integrate the posts map display

 **If there's anything else you would like to disclose about how your project relied on external code, expertise, or anything else, please disclose that